Open Data Hub logo

 Verification

-• Check that the contents of the repository are visible in the file browser in JupyterLab, or run the ls command in the terminal to verify that the repository is shown as a directory.
+• Check that the contents of the repository are visible in the file browser in JupyterLab, or run the ls command in the terminal to verify that the repository shows as a directory.

-Uploading an existing notebook file from a Git repository by using the command line interface
+Uploading an existing notebook file to JupyterLab from a Git repository by using the CLI

 You can use the command line interface to clone a Git repository into your workspace to continue your work or integrate files from an external project.